tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/CodeMetrics/RodrigoCastro/CodeMetrics.md

 ## Class: LocalSession
 ---
 ## RFC Calculation (Chidamber-Kemerer Metrics Set) - Class Level:

-- What It Means: Response For a Class (RFC) is a metric that measures the number of methods that can be potentially executed in response to a message received by an object of the class.
-It includes the methods of the class and any methods that it calls directly.

 - Value collected: 194
 - Reference values(Regular): [0..45]
 - Extreme range: [80, +∞]
-- Average RFC in project: 18.33

-- What It Indicates: The RFC value for this class (194) is significantly above both the project average of 18.33 and the extreme threshold of 80.
-This stark contrast highlights that the class is an outlier in terms of method invocations compared to the majority of the codebase.
-The disparity reinforces concerns about its complexity and the potential for maintainability issues.
+- What It Means: Response For a Class (RFC) is a metric that measures the number of methods that can be potentially executed in response to a message received by an object of the class.
+It includes the methods of the class and any methods that it calls directly.

+- What It Indicates: 194 is considerably above the upper reference limit of 45, suggesting that this class has a high number of methods it can invoke.
+This often indicates high coupling or that the class has too many responsibilities, making it harder to test, understand, and maintain.

 ## Observations